Anemia can occur when red blood cells are broken down too rapidly, too much blood is lost, or the bone marrow does not produce enough red blood cells.

 Before birth, doctors may do a prenatal ultrasound Ultrasonography Prenatal diagnostic testing involves testing the fetus before birth (prenatally) to determine whether the fetus has certain abnormalities, including certain hereditary or spontaneous genetic... read more and may sometimes see signs of anemia in the fetus.

 After birth, the diagnosis of anemia is based on symptoms and is confirmed with tests done on a sample of the newborn's blood.
-Additionally, in the United States, newborns are screened for some of the causes of anemia, such as G6PD deficiency, in some states.
+Additionally, in some states of the United States, newborns are screened for some of the causes of anemia, such as G6PD deficiency.

 Treatment of Anemia in the Newborn